cwhillock-cmu/co2_eor/README.md

 * **`co2_eor/splitter_unit/`**: Standard IDAES splitter unit, added a momentum balance type.
 * **`co2_eor/heater_unit/`**: Standard IDAES heater unit, added a custom costing block that assumes heat duty will be negative.
 * **`co2_eor/SSLW/`**: Standard IDAES SSLW costing file.
 Added smooth log functions from IDAES math util funcs.
 Might try to make it so these are not needed.
-* **`co2_eor/util_funcs`**: Contains functions for exporting unit model data into dataframes and compiling them.
-Also has default solver options, custom initialization function (currently deprecated), and custom function for printing wide dataframes (AI-generated).

 *(Note: `deprecated` directories contain older or alternative approaches and properties.)*